by: Tuppence

 matter to the theory whether the communicating spirit so-called is an

-objective entity or a concealed portion of the diviner's mind.
+objective entity or a concealed portion of the diviner's mind.)
+We

 assume that such intelligences are able to reply correctly - within